muppet9010/Factorio-Utils/README.md

  - Factorio Lua Check RC files: https://github.com/Nexela/Factorio-luacheckrc
 	1: Download the .luacheckrc file and defines-parser.lua file and put in the root of the Factorio Modding folder (or in the root of each mod's folder).
 	2: Make the changes post file download as defined in "Factorio Lua Check RC Changes".
- - (NOT USED AS VSCODE-LUA CAN DO IT) lua-luachecker (just for the luacheck part): https://marketplace.visualstudio.com/items?itemName=jjkim.lua-luachecker
-	1: In its settings turn off the Lua Linter as this duplicates other Lua extensions warnings.
  - Factorio Mod Debug: https://marketplace.visualstudio.com/items?itemName=justarandomgeek.factoriomod-debug
 	- Utils copy of config files at "VS CODE BITS\Per Mod .vscode", put its contents in the mods specific folder in a ".vscode" folder
  - Setup Factorio lua code assist and autocomplete global settings: https://github.com/justarandomgeek/vscode-factoriomod-debug/blob/master/workspace.md
-	- To generate EmmyLua docs for the Factorio API from the JSON docs press Ctrl-Shift-P to open the command palette and run the "Factorio: Generate Typedefs" command.
-Open factorio/doc-html/runtime-api.json, and save the generated lua file in to the Factorio installation root folder.
-This will also offer to add it to the library and adjust other configuration for sumneko.lua.
+	- To generate EmmyLua docs for the Factorio API from the JSON docs press use the Factorio version selector on the status bar (bottom of VSCode) and browse to the exe.
+Select it and manually enter its Factorio version.
+This will create the docs in the root of the Factorio folder in a new folder (based on our global extension settings).
  - indent-rainbow: https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow
  - GitLens: https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens
  - compareit: https://marketplace.visualstudio.com/items?itemName=in4margaret.compareit